Warning

 B.3.3.2.
 Members

-RB membership slots are allocated to mine action organisations within the functional groups above and are to be filled by individuals who work for those organisations and who meet the required qualifications (see B.3.3.5).
+RB membership slots are allocated to mine action organizations within the functional groups above and are to be filled by individuals who work for those organizations and who meet the required qualifications (see B.3.3.5).

 Non-affiliated memberships are allocated, by the RB, to individuals.
-Non-affiliated members shall not be employed by any other RB member entity or organisation.
+Non-affiliated members shall not be employed by any other RB member entity or organizations.

-Members of the RB will act in the best interest for the mine action sector as a whole, without allowing personal or organisational self-interest to take precedence.
-The RB member should put forth the viewpoint of the organisation they represent.
+Members of the RB will act in the best interest for the mine action sector as a whole, without allowing personal or organizational self-interest to take precedence.
+The RB member should put forth the viewpoint of the organization they represent.
 The member might in certain situations be asked to voice the viewpoint of the functional group in which they sit.

 The maximum number of members on the RB, if it is to remain effective and manageable, should be limited to around thirty (30) members.